townhomes in Baltimore - maryland real estate commission

 How Real Estate Agent Commission Works in Maryland

 Most real estate agents do not earn a regular salary; instead, they work entirely on commission.
 This commission-based compensation model has been the standard since the 1950s.
-However, changes to this structure, particularly for buyer’s agents, are anticipated due to the recent NAR lawsuit.
+However, changes to this structure, particularly for buyer’s agents, are anticipated due to recent rule changes.
 Despite potential shifts in commission structures in the Maryland market in the coming months, the demand for real estate agents will remain high.
 The more transactions you handle, the more income you will generate.

 Related: How Do REALTORS Get Paid?
 What Every Agent Needs to Know!